Dying Light: Gameplay

 The player character's combat efficiency is governed by his health, fitness and stamina.
 When players take damage, he will lose health, which can be replenished when Crane utilises a medkit or consumes food.
 Fitness governs his free running endurance, while stamina focuses on how fast Crane becomes tired in combat.
 A variety of actions in Dying Light can help players to earn experience points.
 Engaging in combat with enemies will help players to earn power points, while performing parkour movement can earn agility points.
 Completing missions, challenges, and quests will help players to earn survival points.
 As players earn experience, they can spend skill points to select new skills from a skill tree.
 Experience points are boosted when players explore at night, and while survival points are deducted if killed during the day, there is no such penalty at night.

 The game features a four-player cooperative multiplayer mode which allows players to explore Harran and complete the campaign together.
-Players can also complete cooperative challenges for experience, such as fighting to kill as many infected as possible and racing against each other to an airdrop.
+Players can complete cooperative challenges for experience, such as fighting to kill as many infected as possible and racing against each other to an airdrop.
 A multiplayer feature included is a game mode known as "Be the Zombie" that allows the player to play as a particularly strong and fast infected mutant called the "Night Hunter" and invade other players' servers.
 The players who are playing as humans are tasked with destroying the infected nests and surviving attacks performed by the Night Hunter, while the Night Hunter's goal is to deplete the players' collective life pool and therefore prevent them from attacking the nests.

 Synopsis

 Setting

-In the fictional Middle Eastern city of Harran, a mysterious viral outbreak has turned most of the population into hyper-aggressive zombie-like creatures, forcing Harran's Defence Ministry to quarantine parts of the city.
+In the fictional Middle Eastern city of Harran, a mysterious viral outbreak has turned most of the population into hyper-aggressive zombie-like creatures, forcing Harran's Ministry of Public Defence to quarantine parts of the city.
 The Global Relief Effort (GRE) assists survivors still trapped in the city by regularly airdropping supplies.
-Players assume the role of Kyle Crane (Roger Craig Smith), an undercover GRE operative sent to infiltrate the quarantine zone to find Kadir "Rais" Suleiman (Jim Pirri), a political figure gone rogue who has a file that could be vital data on the virus, which could potentially lead to a cure.
+Players assume the role of Kyle Crane (Roger Craig Smith), an undercover GRE operative sent to infiltrate the quarantine zone to find Kadir "Rais" Suleiman (Jim Pirri), a political figure gone rogue who has a file that contains vital data on the virus, which could potentially lead to a cure.
 When Crane arrives, he must decide between completing his mission or helping the survivors.